Namrata-Masarke/fake_news_detector/README.md

 4. Image Upload with OCR

-🚀 Usage Demo
+## 🚀 Usage Demo
 To run the app, follow these steps:

-Open a terminal and navigate to the project directory.
+1. Open a terminal and navigate to the project directory.

-Run the following command:
+2. Run the following command:

-bash
-Copy code
 streamlit run app.py

-The app will launch in your browser.
+3. The app will launch in your browser.
 You'll be able to:

-Paste a news article text directly
+- Paste a news article text directly

-Paste a URL and scrape the news article
+- Paste a URL and scrape the news article

-Upload an image with OCR for extracting news text
+- Upload an image with OCR for extracting news text

-Once you've provided an input, the app will display:
+4. Once you've provided an input, the app will display:

-Whether the news is real or fake
+- Whether the news is real or fake

-The confidence level of the prediction
+- The confidence level of the prediction

-The sentiment of the article (Positive / Negative / Neutral)
+- The sentiment of the article (Positive / Negative / Neutral)

-The option to download the result as a .txt file
+- The option to download the result as a .txt file